SitesForChurch/repdocs/docs/setting-up.md

-Welcome to a new project!
-In case you need a reminder, here are the steps to get it up and running:
+**These are the ten steps to setting up a website for a client.** They do not cover the interaction with the client or collecting data from the client.
+That is covered in the ["following-up" section](../following-up/).

 # Step 1: Airtable